Should employers be concerned with the well-being of their employees?

 Each dimension is unique and intertwined with the others.
 Integrated well-being begins with individuals and, when achieved, extends throughout their organizations, families and the larger community.
 As a result, the ideal state of well-being ⎯ physically thriving, emotionally balanced, financially secure and socially connected ⎯ places the employee at the center and is truly integrated across all four dimensions.

-How do you connect these four dimensions for employees?
+How do you connect these four well-being dimensions for employees?

 Through our extensive interactions with employers, we’ve found that they truly believe that employee well-being is important and will indeed improve financial results as well as talent retention.
 As with other areas of total rewards, such as benefits, they are making the shift toward being less paternalistic.
 We see more customization being offered: for example, a defined contribution approach (as opposed to a defined benefit prescribed by the employer), in which employees can choose from a menu of well-being programs that make sense for them, much as they do with health or retirement plans.